 This study will evaluate the safety, pharmacokinetics, pharmacodynamics, and clinical

-tolerated dose (MTD) of AG-270 and characterize its dose-limiting toxicities (DLTs) when
+tolerated dose (MTD) of AG-636 and characterize its dose-limiting toxicities (DLTs) when

-given daily by mouth to subjects with advanced solid tumors or lymphoma with homozygous
+given by mouth to subjects with advanced lymphoma that is refractory to standard treatment.

-In the dose expansion portion of the study, additional subjects will be treated at the MTD
+Subsequently, in the dose expansion part of the study, additional subjects will be treated at

 1. Be ≥18 years of age.

-2. Have a histologically confirmed diagnosis of an advanced solid tumor or lymphoma that
+2. Have a pathologically confirmed diagnosis of a non-Hodgkin or Hodgkin lymphoma that

-has progressed in spite of at least one prior line of treatment, and for which
+has progressed in spite of prior treatment, and for whom additional effective

 4. Have disease that can be clinically evaluated for improvement or progression.
 In the

 dose expansion phase of the study, subjects must have disease that is measurable (as